sangeen28/DFH-ViT/README.md

-# DFH-ViT: Deep Fossil Hierarchical Vision Transformer
+# DFH-ViT: Domain Fossil Hierarchical Vision Transformer

 **A Graduate Course Project for "Intelligent Software Engineering" at UCAS**

-This project implements a **Deep Fossil Hierarchical Vision Transformer (DFH-ViT)** for classifying microscopic fossil foraminifera.
+This project implements a **Domain Fossil Hierarchical Vision Transformer (DFH-ViT)** for classifying microscopic fossil foraminifera.
 It was developed as part of the **Intelligent Software Engineering** graduate course at the University of Chinese Academy of Sciences (UCAS), taught by **Professor Tiejian Luo**.

 ## 📋 Project Overview & Context